cockroachlabs-field/cockroachdb-multiregion-k3s-vms-azure/cockroach-setup.md

 kubectl -n kube-system get configmap coredns -o yaml > <configmap-backup-name>
 ```

 In this demo I have used `eastus` and `westus` for my Kubernetes regions and `northeurope` as my virtual machines region.
 If you are using the same then you will be able to use the two configmaps below.
 If you are using other regions and IP addressing then you can use them as examples but you will need to edit the contents to reflect the regions you are using.
 Here is a snippet below that show where you need to modify.
+For the DNS suffix `private.cockroach.internal` I have forwarded these DNS requests to `168.63.129.16` this is Azures DNS Server.
+This is the same DNS Server used for the virtual machines name resolution.
+If you change the DNS suffix in the variable in the first step you will need to update it in your configmaps.

 ```
     westus.svc.cluster.local:53 {       # <---- Modify